Log-concave Density Estimation with Independent Components

-If $\eigmat$ is known beforehand -- if it is provided by an \textit{oracle} -- the estimation problem is simplified, and one can use the following procedure: \begin{enumerate} \item Estimate the one-dimensional density $f_i$ via {log-concave maximum likelihood estimation} \cite{samworth2018recent}, using the samples $\{Z_i^{(\ell)} = w_i \cdot X^{(\ell)}: \ell \in [N] \}$, where $X^{(1)}, \dots, X^{(N)} \overset{\mathrm{iid}}{\sim} p$ ; denote the estimated density (MLE) by $\hat{f_i}$. \item Plug-in the estimated densities into (\ref{eq: density of X}) to obtain the oracle-informed estimate of $p$:
+If $\eigmat$ is known beforehand -- if it is provided by an \textit{oracle} -- the estimation problem is simplified, and one can use the following procedure: \begin{enumerate} \item {For each $i=1, \dots, d$, estimate the univariate density $f_i$ (say via log-concave maximum likelihood estimation~\cite{samworth2018recent}) using the samples $\{Z_i^{(\ell)} = w_i \cdot X^{(\ell)}: \ell \in [N] \}$, where $X^{(1)}, \dots, X^{(N)} \overset{\mathrm{iid}}{\sim} p$.
+Denote the estimated density by $\hat{f_i}$.} \item Plug-in the estimated densities into~(\ref{eq: density of X}) to obtain the oracle-informed estimate of $p$:

 \end{enumerate}